openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     as the order in which the tags appear in the generated output.
     You can include standard tags in the order given on the command line by using the `-tag` option with no *locations* or *header*.

+    The *name* of the tag, prefixed by `note-tag-`, is also added as `class` attribute to the generated HTML element to enable styling via user-defined stylesheets.
+For example, a tag with *name* "warning" will generate an HTML element with a `class="note-tag-warning"` attribute.

 [note tag]: ../javadoc/doc-comment-spec.html#note